thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/importwallet.md

 - n: "Filename"
   t: "string"
   p: "Required<br>(exactly 1)"
   d: "The file to import.
-The path is relative to Bitcoin Core's working directory"
+The path is relative to Dash Core's working directory"

 {% enditemplate %}